therealPaulPlay/PlaySocketJS/README.md

 # PlaySocket

-A WebSocket-based multiplayer library that simplifies game development by abstracting away the room logic and moving it to the frontend.
+A WebSocket-based multiplayer library that simplifies game development by abstracting away the backend logic and moving it to the frontend.

 ## Why use PlaySocket?

 PlaySocket eliminates the traditional complexity of multiplayer implementations:

-- **Simplified Architecture**: No need for separate server/client logic
+- **Streamlined Architecture**: No additional backend code is required
 - **State Synchronization**: Built-in storage system keeps game state synchronized across all users
 - **Resilient Connections**: Automatic reconnection handling
-- **Lightweight**: Uses WebSockets for efficient, reliable communication with little code
+- **Lightweight**: Uses WebSockets for efficient, predictable & reliable communication with little code required

 ## Installation